OpenNews/srccon-work/tickets.md

 ---
 layout: layout
 title: Tickets
 subtitle: Tell us about why you'd like to attend.
-Our form is open till October 18.
+Our form is open through October 18.
 section: sessions
 sub-section: interior
 background: tickets